-Both Lucy and Ellie are PADI certified, therefore these FAQs are answered with their experience and training in mind.
+Both Lucy and Ellie are PADI certified, therefore these FAQ are answered with their experience and training in mind.

 What is scuba diving?